Why Earn a 4-Yr Degree?

 There are several reasons for earning a 4-year degree, including better job prospects, increased salary potential, and advanced degree program eligibility.
 Prospective students can also benefit from general information about these programs.

-However, there are many professional and economic benefits to finishing a 4-year degree.
-According to the U.S. Census Bureau, 72% of adults with a bachelor's degree were employed in 2013.
-Compare that to 62% of people with a high school diploma or equivalency credential, and you will see that your odds of finding a job can be higher with a 4-year degree.
+There are many professional and economic benefits to finishing a 4-year degree.
+According to the U.S. Census Bureau, the unemployment rate for individuals with bachelor's degrees was 2.7% in 2016.
+Compare that to 5.2% for people with a high school diploma or equivalency credential, and you will see that your odds of finding a job can be higher with a 4-year degree.

 Find schools that offer these popular programs